 A deferred income tax asset is recognized to the extent that it is probable that future taxable income will be available against which the temporary difference can be utilized.
 Deferred income tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized.

-Notes to the Financial Statements For the Years Ended October 31, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to the Financial Statements Years Ended October 31, 2021 and 2020 (Expressed in Canadian Dollars)

-3. Significant Accounting Policies (continued)
+3. Summary of Significant Accounting Policies (continued)

 e) Use of estimates and judgments